-Spacisity caused by MS can cause muscles to become stiff.
+Spacisity (abnormal increase in muscle tone or stiffness of the muscle) caused by MS can cause muscles to become stiff.
 Massage is a great way to help relax and elongate the muscles.
 Moreover, it will help improve your flexibility and mobility.
 It is also a great way to reduce stress.
 All of which can significantly reduce pain.

 In addition, Osteopathy can be a great help.
 Myofascial release can help restore movement and mobility in restricted joints and muscles.
 Furthermore, cranial osteopathy can be instrumental in tackling problems of blurred vision.

 In some instances, a combination of the two therapies can be very effective.